 You can’t do any of this though if you simply don’t get started.
 OKRs have proven to help build some of the most successful companies we know and celebrate today.
 Google, Facebook, Spotify, and many more use the OKR framework because they know it pushes their business forward.
 If you want to start measuring what matters to your business, you can always reach out to our team for advice on where to get started.

 Did you find this article helpful?
 Were you able to pull out any insights that your team can use?
-Follow our company LinkedIn page to stay up-to-date on all things OKR related!
+Follow our LinkedIn page to stay up-to-date on all things OKR related!
 We are consistently producing new content to help you build a better business.